Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 where the Co thickness ($t_\mathrm{Co}$) is the same for all samples and $a$ and $b$ are functions of the Tb thickness (\xTb) given by:

 Note that the temperature dependence of $M(T)$ is explicitly given by Eq.\eqref{eq:MTotalT}.
 In Fig. \ref{fig:ModelTm}a) we plot the obtained $a(t_\mathrm{Tb})$ and $b(t_\mathrm{Tb})$, for the different measurements shown in Fig. \ref{fig:MdeT} in the range $T \in[\qty{80}{\kelvin}, \qty{280}{\kelvin}]$, as a function of the \xTb.
 We can clearly see a linear behavior as a function of \xTb~(symbols), together with the linear fits represented by the dashed lines.
-The good agreement between Eq.\eqref{eq:aTb} and \eqref{eq:bTb} and the experimental results indicate that the assumed hypothesis for the magnetization (linear dependence on temperature for Tb and constant magnitude for Co), are fulfilled.
-We can also note that the intercept of $b(t_\mathrm{Tb})$ is non-zero, suggesting that not all Tb contributes to the magnetization, which could be associated with a \qty{0.2}{\nm} magnetically dead layer.
-Another quantity that is obtained from the fitting of Eq.\eqref{eq:aTb} is the saturation magnetization of Tb.
-The value we obtained is $\mathrm{M_S^{Tb}}=\qty{26.7+-0.8e2}{\kA/m}$, which is very close to the value of \qty{27.2+-0.3e2}{\kA/m} reported by D. E. Hegland \textit{et al.} \cite{Hegland1963}, and which again confirms the assumptions made.